 It got so bad that the Better Business Bureau issued a rare public warning last month, informing consumers that it was flagging GoTrax and giving the company an “F” rating.

 Hopefully writing the final chapter in the battery-related Bolt Fire saga, GM is set to start replacing all modules in some Chevy Bolt EV Batteries within weeks.
 Electrek had an exclusive sit-down with a spokesperson from GM to get some details on the upcoming program.

 The Chevy Bolt EV has been recalled twice for the risk of battery fire after a dozen fires in a little more than a year.
 The first recall was in November, with a fix provided in May, which did not fully work.
-GM then recalled them again in July after another fire on July 1 and a second on July 2.
+GM then recalled them again in July after another fire on July 1 and a second on July 2 and two on July 25th.
+On August 16th GM announced that they would start replacing all battery modules in affected Bolts, the same day that a 2020 caught fire as well.
 This recall has restricted vehicles to about 60% of the battery capacity, and vehicles should not be charged unattended or parked indoors.
 No fix is currently available.
 Based on information that is publicly available, here is a list of Chevy Bolt EV fires that we have found.

 Details are emerging from a dozen Chevy Bolt EV fires that have occurred in a little over the past year.
 Electrek sat down with the owner of one of the first to get his story.
 More than a year later, he is still making car payments on a car he doesn’t own.
 GM confirmed his case to be a battery fire.